PomBSV/M5_Peer_knowledge_transfer/README.md

 - The objective of this worksheet is to make accessible many inputs which could be used during the year to produce other models.
 - One worksheet is produced for each package execution.
 Format of each sheet in the utput worksheet has to be prepared manually.
 - A worksheet is produced 4 times a year or depending on the number of economic scenarios.
+- The second quarter analysis between the projections t and t-1 is carried out on a sheet of this file.

 ### base_el.xlsx file :
 - File where projections for the years from actual year until year + 4 are copied by hand , these come from the worksheet output of the projections (package R).